Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 An announcement will be forthcoming with the date, time and location for Tom’s “Celebration of Life.”

-Please leave condolences or share memories and photos on the Tribute Wall to the left.To send flowers to the family of Thomas Kinsman, please visit Tribute Store
+Please leave condolences or share memories and photos on the Tribute Wall to the left.To send flowers to the family or plant a tree in memory of Thomas Kinsman, please visit Tribute Store